augustobor/todo-app/README.md

 ## 👋🏻 Welcome to todo-app!

-### This project is released to show my react & localstorage skills
+### This project was release to show my react & localstorage skills

  - 📝 You can add & erase your TODO notes